 In addition to being so fully featured, HedgeCam2 goes so far as to make it easier than ever to snap a picture.
 There's a widget that can be placed on your home screen, so you can just point your camera at the subject and take the picture.

 HedgeCam 2 gives you plenty of manual video controls, right down to advanced features like adjustable frame rates and bitrates.
 The interface isn't quite as refined as some of the other options listed, but the long list of features is well worth the slightly clumsy UI.

-Pixtica will give you all the of the controls you expect from a professional third-party camera application.
-This includes the ability to change your white balance, ISO, aperture, and more.
-But Pixtica also makes it easy to have some fun and create GIF's right from the app itself.
-You can even create "Tiny Planet" photos, right from the app and won't need to worry about post-processing.
+Pixtica will give you all of the controls you expect from a professional third-party camera application.
+These include the ability to change your white balance, ISO, aperture, and much more.
+But Pixtica also makes it easy to have some fun and create GIFs right from the app itself.
+You can even create "Tiny Planet" photos right from the app and won't need to worry about post-processing.